Monachium/jekyll-now/en/price/index.md

 If you only want to participate Saturday, you can do that for €10.00, or €20.00 if you want food as well.

-Transport to and from Munich is still being sorted out, but will likely cost €20.00 total.
+**Transport** to and from Munich is still being sorted out, but will likely cost €20.00 total.

+**Fighting equipment** will be available for use by those who don't bring their own, against a deposit.
+This equipment will also be available to buy at the end of the event, should you want to continue fighting in your home area.